bielikb/xcframeworks/README.md

     - [binary targets are supported since Xcode 12.0](https://developer.apple.com/wwdc20/10147)
     - define binary target in your Swift Package manifest
     - zipped xcframework filename should contain the version number
-    - compute the checksum by calling `swift package compute-checksum <xcframework filename`
+    - compute the checksum by calling `swift package compute-checksum <xcframework filename`.
     - use the computed checksum in your Swift Package manifest, when referencing the xcframework remotely.